budapest view over the tower

 A true icon of Budapest, if you don’t see the Hungarian Parliament building on your trip to Budapest in winter (or anytime, frankly), then you are truly missing out.

-Construction started on the Parliament Building in 1885 and was intended to be finished in time for the 1896 1,000 year anniversary, but it would take 6 more years after that – despite employing over 1,000 workers to build it!
+Construction started on the Parliament Building in 1885 and was intended to be finished in time for the 1896 millennium anniversary of the Kingdom of Hungary.
+But it would actually take 6 more years after that – despite employing over 1,000 workers to build it!

 The building was inspired by London’s Houses of Parliament, but I think you’d be hard-pressed to find a person who doesn’t find the Hungarian Parliament to be even more beautiful.

-In peak season, you must book at least a week in advance, especially if you are looking for an English-language tour.
-You can book a tour here!
+In peak season, youย must book at least a week in advance, especially if you are looking for an English-language tour.
+Book a tour here with an audioguide here!

-Tours last 45 minutes, a perfect way to warm up from the cold winter weather and see one of the most beautiful buildings in the world in one fell swoop.
+Tours last about an hour, so it’s a nice quick way to warm up from the cold winter weather and see one of the most beautiful buildings in the world in one fell swoop.

-Don’t be disappointed – tours often book well in advance, especially the English tours!
+Don’t be disappointed – spots often sell out, especially in the high season!
 Check your travel dates and book in advance to make sure you don’t miss out.

 White staircase with red carpets and huge vaulted gilded ceilings with lots of ornate detail that makes it look very royal and majestic inside the Budapest Parliament on a Parliament tour